ysu-ck/MMFMR/README.md

-# Multi-Modal Fusion for Material Recognition in Autonomous Construction Machinery Operations
+# Transformer-Based Multi-Modal Fusion for Material Recognition in Construction Environments

 ## Usage
 This section outlines the recommended file structure and basic usage instructions for the project.